Scattering diagrams, stability conditions, and coherent sheaves on $\mathbb{P}^2$: Introduction

 It is worth pointing that we use the terminology `scattering diagram' in a slightly extended sense: $\fD^{\PP^2}_{u,v}$ is really a structure in the sense of \cite{MR2846484} or a wall-crossing structure in the sense of \cite{MR3330788}.
 In other words, it is an infinite collection of local scattering diagrams in the sense of \cite{MR2846484}.
 Our terminology choices come from trying to avoid the potential confusion between the usages of the word `wall' in the mirror symmetry context and in the stability conditions context.

-One should also remark that $\fD^{\PP^2}_{u,v}$ is really a quantum scattering diagram, in the sense that the generating series $H_\gamma^\sigma$ are used to construct automorphisms of quantum tori.
-In some classical limit, generating series $H_\gamma^\sigma$ reduce to generating series of Euler characteristics of the intersection cohomology of moduli spaces of semistable objects.
+One should also remark that $\fD^{\PP^2}_{u,v}$ is really a quantum scattering diagram, in the sense that the generating series $H_\gamma^\sigma$ are elements of the quantum torus Lie algebra.
+In the classical limit, generating series $H_\gamma^\sigma$ reduce to generating series of Euler characteristics of the intersection cohomology of moduli spaces of semistable objects.